Living in Mexico city long-term wasn’t in my plans.

-Dishes that are gob full of cheese on burritos and similar-looking wraps, repackaged with a fancy-sounding name is not what real Mexican food is all about.
+Dishes that are gob full of cheese on burritos and similar-looking wraps, repackaged with a fancy-sounding name are not what real Mexican food is all about.

-Tacos are probably the most famous dish they serve, and you can find them them pretty much anywhere in the city.
-Good news for celiacs/gluten intolerant people – the traditional tacos in Mexico are made out of corn, so by default they are gluten-free.
+Tacos are probably the most famous dish they serve, and you can find them pretty much anywhere in the city.
+Good news for celiacs/gluten intolerant people – the traditional tacos in Mexico are made out of corn, so by default, they are gluten-free.

 - Huaraches: Oval-shaped corn masa cakes stuffed with beans and then fried.

 - Pan Dulce: Mexican pastries such as conchas (sweet bread topped with powdered sugar), cuerno (similar to a croissant), and picón (glazed doughy bread).

 - Chilaquiles: A traditional Mexican breakfast dish of fried corn tortillas with salsa, egg, and your choice of meat.